 Initially the slot table of every router is empty.
 There are three system packets: SetUp, TearDown, and AckSetUp.
 They are used to program the slot table in every router on their path.
 The SetUp packet creates a connection from a source to a destination, and travels in the direction of the data ("downstream").
 When a SetUp packet arrives at the destination it is successful and is acknowledged by returning an AckSetUp.
 TearDown packets destroy (partial) connections, and can travel in either direction.
 SetUp packets contain the source of the data, the destination or a path to it, and a slot number.
 Every router along the path of the SetUp packet checks if the output to the next router in the path is free in the slot indicated by the packet.
 If it is free, the output is reserved in that slot, and the SetUp packet is forwarded with an incremented (modulo S) slot.
 Otherwise, the SetUp packet is discarded and a TearDown packet returns along the same path.
-Thus every path must be reversible; this is the only assumption we make about the network topology.
-These upstream TearDown packets free the slot, and continue with a decremented slot.
+Thus every path must be reversible;

+this is the only assumption we make about the network topology.
+The upstream TearDown packet frees the slot, and continues with a decremented slot.
 Downstream TearDown packets work similarly, and remove existing connections.
 A connection is successfully opened when an AckSetUp is received, else a TearDown is received.
+With minor additions, system packets can also be used to program multicast connections.